Common London Tourist Mistakes: Tips to Avoid When Visiting

 Safety and other Common Tourist Mistakes for visiting London

 London is a fairly safe city.
 As a solo traveler, you should not feel uncomfortable visiting.
-But you should be aware that it is a large city and always pay attention to your surroundings.
+But you should be aware that it is a large city and always consider your surroundings.

 Pickpockets and theft